tracking

 8. Make It a Journey, Not a One-Time Talk

 Spiritual habits don’t stick because of one good sermon.
 They stick because students are invited into a process.
+Repeat key themes throughout the year.
+Follow up with students about their growth.
+Celebrate wins (big and small).
+This is ultimately about helping teenagers love Jesus more.
+And when that happens?
+The habits follow.

 Want a done-for-you teaching series that helps students build lifelong faith habits?
 Check out Invitations—a four-week series designed to help students connect with God in new ways.